Nyanyan/Egaroucid/src/tools/policy_network_human_like_ai/10_train_policy_network/README.md

 The sharded blend runner creates a shared SQLite hint-score cache by default at `20_test_with_wthor/output/blend_wthor_full_sharded/hint_score_cache.sqlite3`.
 Use `--no-hint-cache` to disable it or `--hint-cache-db` to choose another path.
-Use `--positions-per-shard` and `--time-limit-sec` to advance the full WTHOR run in resumable chunks.
-Use `--merge-completed` to keep `partial_merged` updated even before the full WTHOR run is complete.
+Use `--positions-per-shard`, `--range-start` / `--range-end`, and `--time-limit-sec` to advance the full WTHOR run in resumable chunks.
+Use `--merge-completed` to keep `partial_merged` updated even before the full WTHOR run is complete. `manifest.json` stores only a first/last shard preview by default; tune it with `--manifest-shard-preview`.

 Strength-test helper: